xma711/notebook/linux/commands/chmod/README.md

 ```

 if a directory has w permission only, we cannot list the things in the directory.
-but we can still enter the subdirectory if we know the subdirectory's name.
+But we can still enter the subdirectory if we know the subdirectory's name.
-e.g.
+E.g.
 ```
 xma@path:~/github/knowledge/linux/commands/chmod$ ls -l
 d--x------ 3 xma  xma  4096 Oct 10 11:10 test